 All of your images for your album artwork should be sent to [email protected] You can also send any questions to that email address with regarding templates, file formats, panels, etc.

-You can upload large audio files (.wav or .aiff) directly to our server via FTP.
-You will need to email Rachael Sweeden at email@example.com to request that information.
+You can upload large audio files (.wav or .aiff) directly to our server via SFTP.
+You will need to email us at [email protected] request that information.

 NOTE: All previously recorded material must be approved by the Tate Music Group production staff.
 Submit them according to the TMG guidelines and our staff will be in contact with you to discuss further production needs.